devmircea24/guest-list-system/README.md

 # Guest List System

-<p>This is a Java project that demonstrated the use of various fundamental principles in Java to build a guest-list management system.
+<p>This is a Java project that demonstrates the use of various fundamental principles in Java to build a guest-list management system.
 The application allows for the management of guest invites and guests to a specific event.</p>

 ## Principles Used
 <ul>